NamasakaLennox/FullStackOpen/README.md

 ## Concepts

-React
+React,
-Redux
+Redux,
-Node.js
+Node.js,
-MongoDB
+MongoDB,
-GraphQL
+GraphQL and
 TypeScript

 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.